Okinawa Churaumi Aquarium: The Kuroshio Sea

 The main tank, called the Kuroshio Sea, is 35 m long, 27 m wide and 10 m deep.
 It holds 7500000 l of water and features an acrylic glass panel measuring 8.2 by 22.5 m with a thickness of 60 cm, the largest such panel in the world when the aquarium was opened.

 Whale sharks and manta rays are kept alongside many other fish species in the main tank.
+4 species of mobula are kept at the aquarium, including the manta ray.

-Since 2015, the aquarium has also had a reef manta ray with a black body.
+Since 2015, the aquarium has also had a reef manta ray with a all black body.
 Since 2018 they also keep giant oceanic manta ray.
+This species and the reef manta ray were only recognized as separate species in 2009; they were both classified as Manta birostris until then.
 The world's first birth of a manta ray in captivity was at the aquarium in 2007.
-This species and the giant oceanic manta ray were only recognized as separate species in 2009; they were both classified as Manta birostris until then.
 By the time the mother died in 2013, seven puppies were born and four survived.
-There is a record that the male reef manta ray, which lived in captivity in 1992, lived for about 23 years.
+The disc width of the largest pup born at aquarium was about 1.92 m.
+In August 2024, a female all black body manta ray kept in the Kuroshio tank gave birth.
+This is the first time in 11 years that a manta ray has birth, and the first case of all black body manta ray birth in the world.
+The pups were born black all over like their mother, 1.6 m wide, and weighed 42 kg.